peemin/CSCI-5828-Git-and-Github/CSCI_5828_Kanban/NOTES.md

 A framework to manage knowlege base work, such as software development, with an emphisis on just-in-time delivery while not overloading the team members.

-The name ‘Kanban’ comes from the Japanese symbol 看板 - which rougthly translates to signboard or Billboard.
+The name ‘Kanban’ comes from the Japanese symbol かんばん - which rougthly translates to signboard or Billboard.

 **Origins of Kanban:**